-Brussels Sprouts: WATCHLIST Quality and supplies are an issue with the majority of growers right now.
+Brussels Sprouts: EXTREME Quality and supplies are an issue with the majority of growers right now.
 The industry supply has dropped significantly.
 You can expect to see shortages and for the market to rise.
 Growers are trying to cover 10-week averages.
+Seeder and sizing lean towards medium and smalls.
+Jumbos are very limited.
+The market is at an extreme level.